Optimal Policies Tend to Seek Power: Discussion

-We make formal conjectures in appendix \ref{sec:conjectures}.
-Although we treated finite {\mdp}s, it seems reasonable to expect that the key conclusions will generalize further.
-An environment may only contain one \textsc{rsd} or be partially observable, or the learned policy may only be $\epsilon $-optimal.
-Our results are currently ill-suited for such situations.
-In particular, while most real-world tasks are partially observable, we believe our full-observability results are suggestive.
-We look forward to future work addressing these shortcomings.

-Our theorems suggest that seeking $\pwr$ is often robustly instrumental, but they have nothing to say about how hard it is to avoid power-seeking in practice by incentivizing good behavior (and thereby changing the reward function distribution $\D$).
-Empirically, reward misspecification is difficult to robustly avoid for non-trivial tasks \citep{Victoria_specification, turner2020avoiding}.
-Theoretically, optimizing a reward function which is $\epsilon$-close in \emph{sup-norm} to perfect specification only bounds regret to $\frac{2\epsilon}{1-\gamma}$ \citep{singh1994upper}.
-We presently suspect it will be hard to robustly disincentivize optimal policies from seeking power.

-We have assumed \textsc{iid} reward so far.
-Without this assumption we could not prove much of interest, as sufficiently tailored distributions could make any action ``robustly instrumental.''
-While $\pwr$-seeking tends to be optimal for goals sampled from neutral distributions, perhaps $\pwr$-seeking is rarely optimal for goals sampled from more plausible distributions.
-We suspect this is not true.
-Consider the following reward functions: rewarding an agent every time it cleans a room, or creates a vaccine for a deadly virus, or makes coffee.
-These goals are representative of tasks which people care about, and power-seeking seems to be optimal for all of them.
-After all, deactivated agents cannot accrue reward for these goals.
-We defer further investigation to future work.
+\paragraph{Future work.} Real-world training procedures often do not satisfy {\rl} convergence theorems.
+Thus, learned policies are rarely optimal.
+We expect this point to seriously constrain the applicability of this theory.
+Emphatically, optimal policies are often qualitatively divorced from the actual policies learned by reinforcement learning.
+For example, the mathematics of policy gradient algorithms is not to update policies so as to maximize reward.
+Instead, the rewards provide gradients to the parameterization of the policy \citep{rewardNotOpt}.
+On that view, reward functions are simply sources of gradient updates which designers use in order to control generalization behavior.

+Most real-world tasks are partially observable.
+Although our results only apply to optimal policies in finite {\mdp}s, we expect the key conclusions to generalize.
+Furthermore, irregular stochasticity in environmental dynamics can make it hard to satisfy \cref{rsdIC}'s similarity requirement.
+We look forward to future work which addresses partially observable environments, suboptimal policies, or ``almost similar'' {\rsd} sets.

+Past work shows that it would be bad for an agent to disempower humans in its environment.
 In a two-player agent / human game, minimizing the human's information-theoretic empowerment \citep{salge_empowermentintroduction_2014} produces adversarial agent behavior \citep{adversary}.
-In contrast, maximizing the empowerment of both the agent and the human produces helpful and companionable agent behavior \citep{salge2017empowerment, guckelsberger2016intrinsically}.
-We leave to future work the question of when $\pwr$-seeking policies disempower other agents in the environment.
+In contrast, maximizing human empowerment produces helpful agent behavior \citep{salge2017empowerment, guckelsberger2016intrinsically,du2020ave}.
+We do not yet formally understand if, when, or why $\pwrNoDist$-seeking policies tend to disempower other agents in the environment.

-\paragraph{Conclusion.} Much research is devoted to creating intelligent agents operating in the real world.
-In the real world, optimal pursuit of random goals doesn't just lead to strange behavior -- it might lead to bad behavior.
-Maximizing a reasonable notion of control over the environment might entail resisting shutdown and appropriating resources.